by Celcile Ruffino

+According to the Napa Valley Grapegrowers (NVG), veraison, an annual benchmark in the winegrape growing season, is officially underway.
 Known as the onset of ripening, veraison marks the colorful transition from grape growth to grape ripening, resulting in several changes in fruit development.
-They not only change color, but they begin to increase in weight and volume as well.
+They not only change color, but they also begin to increase in weight, volume, and sugar content.

 The growing season has begun in Napa’s vineyards, with the first buds opening on vines from Carneros north to St. Helena.
 Over the coming weeks and months, shoots, leaves and berries will follow.